Mozilla-cIT/ansible-playbooks/README.md

 This document assumes you have access to IAM, and know how to do the basics with it.
 You will need an AWS access ID and secret key, with read-only access.
-Since it'll be looking at EC2, RDS, ElastiCache, and Route 53, we can give it read-only to the whole account.
+Right now it'll only look at EC2 instances, so that's all it'll have read-only access to.
 Do ***not*** use your personal key.

 ## Setting up the master server